 It is an old maxim that good wine is made in the vineyard.
 Fortunately Coriole owns or manages most of the vineyards where our grapes are sourced.
 One of the features of the winemaking is that each block or part of a block is processed separately to maximise the potential of the fruit.
 This also allows the wine quality to be linked to the vineyard management of each block.

-The winemaking team at Coriole is led by Senior Winemaker Duncan Lloyd assited by General Manager and past winemaker Mark Lloyd, and sales manager Peter Lloyd.
+The winemaking team at Coriole is led by Senior Winemaker Duncan Lloyd assisted by General Manager Peter Lloyd and past winemaker Mark Lloyd.

 One of the great challenges (and pleasures) of wine making is to understand the complexity of all the vineyards and ensure that they are brought to full potential for each vintage.
 Every year can be a new experience with the new puzzles and solutions.
-Many of our vineyards are farmed organically.
-This program should extend to all Coriole vineyards before 2020.
+Our vineyards are farmed organically without the use of synthetic inputs (certification pending).

 The soils on the Estate vineyard are predominently terra rossa soils.
 These soils are shallow with red-brown earth over hard capped limestone.
 The underlying geology is known as the Tapley Hill Foundation which is reputably over 700 million years old.
 This foundation tends to produce deeply coloured red wines with good structure and backbone that show great capacity for ageing.